HKR International

-HKR International Limited (香港興業國際集團有限公司, abbreviated as HKRI) is a conglomerate headquartered in Hong Kong.
+HKR International Limited (香港興業國際集團有限公司, abbreviated as HKRI), formerly known as Hong Kong Resort International Limited, is a conglomerate headquartered in Hong Kong.
 The company was founded by Cha Chi-ming, a textile industrialist from Shanghai and one of the pioneers of Hong Kong's industrial boom in the 1950-70s.

 The head office is in the Shun Tak Centre in Central.

 History

 HKR International is traced back to Hong Kong Resort Company Limited (“Hong Kong Resort”) founded in 1973.
 In 1977, the company acquired the rights to Discovery Bay development on Lantau Island in an opaque and much criticized deal.
 HKRI now manages Discovery Bay as a privately owned and operated town of 20,000 people.

 HKRI is listed on the Stock Exchange of Hong Kong, with a stock code 00480.
 The company has interests in real estate development and investment, property management, hotels and serviced apartments, healthcare services and other investments in Hong Kong, Mainland China and other parts of Asia.